 Clean Air Quality

-The clean air package aims to substantially reduce air pollution across the EU.
-The proposed strategy sets out objectives for reducing the health and environmental impacts of air pollution by 2030, and contains legislative proposals to implement stricter standards for emissions and air pollution.
+The Clean Air Package aims to reduce air pollution substantially across the EU.
+The proposed strategy sets out objectives for reducing the health and environmental impacts of air pollution by 2030.
+It contains legislative proposals to implement stricter standards for emissions and air pollution.

-The package was published by the Commission on 18 December 2013, and consists of a communication on the ‘clean air programme for Europe’, plus three legislative proposals on emissions and air pollution.
+The Commission published the communication on the ‘clean air programme for Europe’ on 18 December 2013.
+It included three legislative proposals on emissions and air pollution.

-The EU Protected Food Name Scheme identifies regional and traditional foods whose authenticity and origin can be guaranteed.
-Under this system a named food or drink registered at a European level will be given legal protection against imitation throughout the EU.
+The EU Protected Food Name Scheme identifies authentic regional and traditional foods of guaranteed origin.
+This system protects from imitation named foods or drinks registered at a European level throughout the EU.

-There was a concerted program instigated by Europe to improve the quality of all beaches via the blue flag program.
+Europe instigated a programme to improve the quality of all beaches via the blue flag programme.

-The first European bathing water legislation, the ‘Bathing Water Directive’ came into force in 1975.
+The first European bathing water legislation (rivers or coastal), the ‘Bathing Water Directive’ came into force in 1975.
 Its main objectives are to safeguard public health and protect the aquatic environment in coastal and inland areas from pollution.
-Bathing waters can be coastal waters or inland waters (rivers, lakes).

 Health and Safety

-REACH is a regulation of the European Union, adopted to improve the protection of human health and the environment from the risks that can be posed by chemicals while enhancing the competitiveness of the EU chemicals industry.
-It also promotes alternative methods for the hazard assessment of substances in order to reduce the number of tests on animals.
+REACH regulations improve the protection of human health and the environment from the risks posed by chemicals.
+It also aims to enhance competition in the EU chemicals industry.
+It promotes alternative methods for the hazard assessment of substances to reduce the number of tests on animals.

 Research and Education